 One rat study saw reductions in reduced bodyweight, visceral fat and blood triglyceride levels without influencing food intake.*

 Other historical uses include in cases of epilepsy, hypertension, insomnia, palpitations, ulcers and more.*

 Pearl’s Shen and Nervous System Effects

 Pearl is also well known for helping to support the mood when taken internally.* In Chinese medicine this is known as a great Shen Tonic.
-This can help with anxiety, nervousness and sleeplessness.*
+This can help with stress, nervousness and sleeplessness.*

 One study found that pearl helped to down-regulate the 5-HT activity, and upregulate GABA activity, which may be some of the physiological action behind these benefits.*

-Another Chinese study gave pearl powder to children with mental disabilities and found statistically significant increases in IQ in the majority of them.*
+Another Chinese study gave pearl powder supplement to children with mental disabilities and found statistically significant increases in IQ in the majority of them.*

 As opposed to many of the herbs we carry at Lost Empire Herbs, pearl is cold energetically, which can help bring balance to many of the heating herbs available.

 In TCM, pearl works on the heart and liver meridians.